 The five birds rule certain days of the week and the days when your bird rules are considered good for you.
 Also, the days on which your bird is least powerful (death days) will be least useful for you.
 It is best not to undertake important tasks or take decisions on such days.
 The ruling days and death days also depend on the Paksha of the day you are considering for an activity.
 While death days of a bird are same for day as well as night, the ruling days are different for day and night.

 The chart showing the ruling and death days are given below:

 During Sukla-Paksa(between fullmoon day and newmoon day)

 Each day of 12 hours is divided into five equal portions and given to different activities of the birds.
 Within each portion, the time is further allocated to other birds called apahara birds and their activities.
 The duty cycles follow complex and intricate logic of Pancha-Pakshi Shastra.
-One can select the best suitable time during a day or night using detailed charts based on Pancha-Paskshi Shastra.
-Astro-Vision will soon bring these to you through the website for the benefit of all the members.
+One can select the best suitable time during a day or night using detailed charts based on Pancha-Paskshi Shastra, but in general these above two charts are sufficient.